find a good offer banner 2023

 Shah-i-Zinda

-This street of mausoleums was created over several hundred years, and one of the most beautiful is the Shadi Mulk Aka from 1372, where one of Timur's wives is buried.
-Shah-i-Zinda was thoroughly restored in 2005, and today the blue-tiled facades once again shine with the sun in Uzbekistan.
-The name means "The Living King" and refers to the largest shrine - the tomb of Qusam ibn-Abbas.
+This street of mausoleums was created over several hundred years, and one of the most beautiful is Shadi Mulk Aka from 1372, where one of Timur's wives is buried.
+Shah-i-Zinda was thoroughly restored in 2005, and today the blue-tiled facades once again shine against the sun in Uzbekistan.

 He was a cousin of the Prophet Muhammad and is said to have brought Islam here as early as the 7th century.
 Everyone wanted to be buried near the living king, and Shah-i-Zinda grew with time.